eddyerburgh/notes/docs/operating-systems/linux/processes.md

 When a process terminates, most of the work is done by `do_exit()`. `do_exit()`:

-1. Sets the `PF_EXITING` flag in `flags` member of exiting task struct.
+1. Sets the `PF_EXITING` flag in the `flags` member of the exiting task struct.
 2. Calls `del_timer_sync()` to remove kernel timers.
-3. If BSD process accounting is enabled then calls `acct_update_integrals()` to write out accounting information
+3. If BSD process accounting is enabled, `do_exit()` calls `acct_update_integrals()` to write out accounting information.
 4. Calls `exit_mm()` to release `mm_struct` held by the process. `mm_struct` is destroyed if no other process is using it.
 5. Calls `exit_sem()`.
 If process is queued waiting for an IPC semaphore, it’s dequeued.
 6. Calls `exit_files()` and `exit_fs()` to decrement the usage count of objects related to file descriptors and filesystem data.
 If either usage reaches zero the object is no longer in use and is destroyed.
 7. Sets the tasks exit code, stored in the `task_struct` `exit_code` field.
 8. Calls `exit_notify()` to send signals to parent process.
-Reparents any of the tasks children, and sets the tasks exit state to `EXIT_ZOMBIE`
+Reparents any of the tasks children, and sets the tasks exit state to `EXIT_ZOMBIE`.
 9. `do_exit()` calls `schedule()` to switch to a new process.
-Since the process is now unschedulable, it never runs again
+Since the process is now unschedulable, it never runs again.
-10. After `do_exit()` completes the `task_struct` exists in a zombie state.
-After the parent has obtained information about the child the `task_struct` is freed.
+10. After `do_exit()` completes, the `task_struct` exists in a zombie state.
+When the parent has obtained information about the child, the `task_struct` is freed.

 {% cite lkd -l 36-7 %}

-The `wait()` family of system calls are implemented by a system call `wait4()`. `wait()` calls stops the execution of a task until one of its children terminates, and the function returns with the PID of the terminated child that exited {% cite lkd -l 37 %}.
+The `wait()` family of system calls are implemented by the `wait4()` system call. `wait()` calls stops the execution of a task until one of its children terminates, and the function returns with the PID of the terminated child that exited {% cite lkd -l 37 %}.

 When the `task_struct` is ready to be released, `release_task()` is called. `release_task()`:

-1. Detaches the pid and removes the task from the task list
+1. Detaches the pid and removes the task from the task list.
-2. Releases any remaining resources that were used by the process and finalizes statistics
+2. Releases any remaining resources that were used by the process and finalizes statistics.
-3. If task was the last member of a thread group and the leader is a zombie, `release_task` notifies the zombie leader's parent
+3. If task was the last member of a thread group and the leader is a zombie, `release_task` notifies the zombie leader's parent.
-4. Frees the pages containing the process stack and `thread_info` and deallocates the `task_struct`
+4. Frees the pages containing the process stack and `thread_info` and deallocates the `task_struct`.

 {% cite lkd -l 38 %}

 If a child process's parent dies before the child, then the child process needs to be reassigned to another process.
 This task is called reparenting.
 The new parent is either another task in the thread group, or the `init` process.
 The `init` process regularly calls `wait()` on its children to clean up any zombies processes that were assigned to it {% cite lkd -l 40 %}.

-## Conclusion

-The process is a core operating system abstraction.

-Linux represents processes with the `task_struct` struct, and the `thread_info` struct.
-In Linux, threads are simply a task that share resources with other tasks.

 ## References